budjb/giphy/README.md

 #### Connections

 The Connections determine what type of logins will be available to end users.
 Local sign-ups are possible using the `Database` connection type.
-Social sign-ign options (such as Google, Facebook, etc) are also available.
+Social sign-in options (such as Google, Facebook, etc) are also available.
 The connections to use are not important to the functionality of the HEGiphy service, and may be chosen at your discretion.
 At least one connection must be configured.